All Products

 A DIV B

-• Only parameter values of the STRING, BIGINT, DOUBLE, and TIMESTAMP_NTZ types can be used in arithmetic operations.
-Date values and values of the BOOLEAN type cannot be used in arithmetic operations.
+• Only operands of the STRING, BIGINT, DOUBLE, and TIMESTAMP_NTZ types can be used in arithmetic operations.
+Date values and BOOLEAN values cannot be used.
 For more information about the TIMESTAMP_NTZ data type, see MaxCompute TIMESTAMP_NTZ data types.

-• Values of the STRING type are implicitly converted into the DOUBLE type before arithmetic operations.
+• STRING operands are implicitly converted to DOUBLE before arithmetic operations.

-• If A and B are of the BIGINT type, the return value is of the DOUBLE type after you perform the A/B operation.
-For other arithmetic operations, the return value is of the BIGINT type.
+• If both A and B are of the BIGINT type, the A / B operation returns a DOUBLE result.
+For all other arithmetic operations on two BIGINT operands, the result is of the BIGINT type.

 Bitwise operators